 Why that was even brought up is absurd to me.

-I'm like, uh no, you didn't, because if the president wanted to do it, he would have done it.
+I'm like, no, you didn't, because if the president wanted to do it, he would have done it.

 And knowing Donald Trump as well as I do, he was venting.

-He was sick of it because he was an innocent man for two and a half years being persecuted unjustly, and was pissed off rightly so and screaming it at the top of his lungs, which I can't blame him for.
+He was sick of it because he was an innocent man for two and a half years being persecuted unjustly and was pissed off, rightly so, and screaming it at the top of his lungs, which I can't blame him for.

 You have a right to defend yourself.

-What you see in Donald Trump is that when he's thinking about Mueller, he's like, I don't think he could be fair to me, he just hired 17 Democrats.
+What you see in Donald Trump is that when he's thinking about Mueller, he's like, I don't think he could be fair to me.

-But at the end of the day, to build an obstruction case on what when there is no crime, he wasn't obstructing a legitimate criminal investigation.
+But at the end of the day, to build an obstruction case on what, when there is no crime, he wasn't obstructing a legitimate criminal investigation.

 There was no crime.